zonical/zcontracts/README.md

 2) Update `databases.cfg` to include an entry for `"zcontracts"`.
 An example can be found [here](https://github.com/zonical/zcontracts/blob/master/addons/sourcemod/configs/databases_example.cfg).
 3) Import the [SQL structure](https://github.com/zonical/zcontracts/blob/master/database/zcontracts.sql) into your database.
 4) Turn on your server.
 There should be console output that starts with `[ZContracts]` when SourceMod is initalised.
 It will report how many Contracts are loaded and if a connection is established with the database.
+5) Double check that all the version numbers of all ZContracts plugins are synchronized.
+You can check this by typing `sm plugins list` in your server console.
+If the version are not synchronized, update your ZContracts install immediately.

 ## Building
 You will need the latest release of nosoop's stocksoup if you wish to build the plugin yourself.
 This is already included as a submodule inside the repository.
 When cloning the repository, make sure you grab the submodules as well: `git clone --recurse-submodules` and update the submodule when required: `git submodule update --remote --checkout`.
 Before compiling `zcontracts_main`, make sure there is a `scripting/zcontracts` folder with the required sub-plugins inside.

-`zcontracts_events` and `zcontracts_tf2events` are separate plugins that handle calling Contracker events based on events called by the game and engine.
-They can be removed for custom implentations of events.
+If you make any edits to any of the enum structs, make sure you recompile all plugins that use ZContracts.

 ## Features
 - All Contract selection handled in-game.
 No third party website or API.